4.7.3 Surface Mount, BGA Pad Repair, Film Adhesive Method

 Apply a small amount of liquid flux to the connection area on the board surface and tin with solder.
 Clean the area.
 The length of the overlap solder connection should be a minimum of 2 times the circuit width.

 The area for the new pad on the board surface must be smooth and flat.
-If internal fibers of the board are exposed, or if there are deep scratches in the surface, they should be repaired.
-Refer to appropriate procedure.
+If internal fibers of the board are exposed, or if there are deep scratches on the surface, they should be repaired.
+Refer to the appropriate procedure.

 Cut out and trim the new pad.
 Cut out from the plated side.
 Cut the length to provide the maximum allowable circuit overlap for soldering.
-Minimum 2 times the circuit width.
+Minimum two times the circuit width.